muyangren907/flask_tg/readthedocs/concepts/asyncio.rst

     import flask.sync

-The ``sync`` module rewrites most ``async def`` methods in daxiedewuyu to something similar to this:
+The ``sync`` module rewrites most ``async def`` methods in django to something similar to this:

 .. code-block:: python